ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457CN/connectivity_guide.rst.txt

 Signon program
     Indicates the name of the program used to control user sign-on with the active security tool.
 If this field is not completed, no sign-on control is performed.
 Allowable values for this field are listed in section 1.4.4 117.
 Menu program
     Indicates the name of the program which presents the list of transactions which the user is allowed to access.
-Permissible values are listed in section 1.4.5 118.
+Permissible values are listed in section 1.4.5.
 Identification scenario
     For emulation type MINITEL: Indicates the name of the program responsible for physical identification of Minitels connecting to VIRTEL.
 For all other emulation types: Indicates the name of the presentation module containing the identification scenario for this entry point.

     Scenarios are described under the heading “Presentation modules” in the VIRTEL Web Access Guide.

 Type 3 compression
     Indicates whether this entry point allows the use of level 3 compression.
-For more information on this subject, refer to “Parameters Of The Terminal”, page 109.
+For more information on this subject, refer to “Parameters Of The Terminal”.
 An 'X' in this field activates support for level 3 compression.
 Mandatory identification
     Indicates whether connections made via VIRTEL/PC must present a physical identification of the connecting PC.
 Refer to the chapter VIRTEL PC/VT100 for more information on this subject.
 An 'X' in this field activates the PC identification process.
 3270 swap key